This guide will give you the tools to save thousands of dollars on your lawsuit loan with 30 minutes of work

 Lack of regulation

-One of the benefits of lawsuit loans is that they are non-recourse (no-win / no-pay).
-Unfortunately, that means that they do not meet the typical definition for a loan.
+One of the benefits of pre-settlement lawsuit funding is that they are non-recourse (no-win / no-pay).
+Unfortunately, that means that they do not meet the typical definition of a loan.
 In most states, they are not regulated the same way as loans (and they shouldn’t be).

 However, this means that in many states lawsuit cash advances are simply not regulated at all.
 That means that companies are able to charge whatever a consumer is willing to accept.